 With the water clear, the pool skimmed and vacuumed and the pH between 7.4 and 7.6, total alkalinity between 80 and 150 and calcium hardness between 200 and 400, add Pool Magic Plus Phos Free Spring and Fall per label.
 It protects your pool surface, insures no scum line in the spring, and removes phosphates to prevent algae.
 It may be added 2 weeks to 2 days before closing.

-The next day, add an anti-stain agent like Conchelate.
+The next day, add an anti-stain agent like Conchelate or Metal Out.
 Circulate at least 24 hours then add enough chlorine shock treatment to raise your chlorine reading to approximately 6-10 ppm – about 2 to 3 pounds per 10,000 gallons.
 If you prefer not to use chlorine, add at least 2 lbs of non-chlorine shock per 10,000 gallons.
 Circulate several hours or overnight before adding Algaecide 60% Concentrate – at least 16 oz per 10,000 gallons or Winterizing Algaecide per label.
 Continue circulating a few more hours.

 Cleaning your filter is next.
 Follow manufacturer’s instructions.
 Use Quick Wash to degrease and descale sand filters.
 For cartridge or D.E. filters, remove and clean the elements, soak in Filter Fresh or Filter Cleanse, then rinse and replace.
 For Zeolite filters use Clean & Refresh per label.
 Scrub the pool surface (especially the water line) with a good tile and vinyl cleaner (Cling N Clean).
 Clean and deodorize your solar blanket with GLB Cover Care, rinse, dry and store indoors.